With the small cruisers of the Bremen

 Despite not being modern ships at the outbreak of World War I, those ships were used intensively, several were lost and some of them even survived World War II - but not as combat ships anymore.

-was used as a torpedo training ship before the war.
-During the war, the ship took part in several fleet operations including the Battle of Jutland.
+During the war, the ship took part in several fleet operations including the Battle of Jutland, it was also used for coastal defence in the Baltic sea and as a torpedo target ship between 1917 and 1918.
 After the war it was delivered to England where it was broken down.